KrAparesh/Voice-Over-IP/ReadME.md

 Clone this repository.
 Ensure you have Java installed on your system.
 Navigate to the project directory in your terminal.
-Compile the Java files: javac Server.java Client.java Run the server: java Server
+Compile the Java files: javac VoIPServer.java VoIPClient.java Run the server: java VoIPServer
-In a separate terminal, run the client: java Client
+In a separate terminal, run the client: java VoIPClient
 ## Troubleshooting

 Ensure both server and client are connected to the same Wi-Fi network.